-- A. "SABOTEUR" is a keyword whose effect encompasses two abilities, a constant ability and a triggered ability.
-SABOTEUR's effect is the same as the abilities: "You may ignore SENTINEL when choosing what this unit attacks" and "On Attack: Defeat all Shield tokens attached to the defender." - B. To "ignore" SENTINEL means to determine the defender or base being attacked as if no enemy units in the attacker's arena have SENTINEL.
+- A. "SABOTEUR" is a keyword whose effect encompasses two abilities: a constant ability and a triggered ability.
+SABOTEUR's first effect is the same as the constant ability: "You may ignore SENTINEL when choosing what this unit attacks."
+Saboteur's second effect resolves like the triggered ability: "On Attack: Defeat all Shield tokens attached to the defender." - B. To "ignore" SENTINEL means to determine the defender or base being attacked as if no enemy units in the attacker's arena have SENTINEL.
 Enemy units do not lose SENTINEL while SENTINEL is ignored.